josephcayetano/Principal-Component-Analysis/README.md

 # Principal Component Analysis
 ### Overview
-This project combines Principal Component Analysis (PCA) with regression modeling to predict housing prices while addressing multicollinearity and dimensionality challenges.
-The analysis focuses on reducing feature space while retaining high variance, improving model interpretability and performance.
+This project used Principal Component Analysis (PCA) with regression to predict housing prices.
+The goal was to reduce the number of features while keeping most of the important information.
+This helped improve model performance and made the results easier to understand.

 ### Principal Component Analysis (PCA) + Regression
--	Applied PCA to reduce dimensionality of a housing dataset from 14 variables to 10 principal components, retaining ~87% variance.
+-	Used PCA to reduce 14 features down to 10 main components, keeping about 87% of the original data’s variation
--	Integrated PCA components into regression modeling to address multicollinearity and simplify the model.
+-	Built a regression model using these components to fix multicollinearity and make the model simpler
--	Conducted stepwise model optimization, achieving an R² of ~0.64 with balanced train/test performance.
+-	Improved the model through stepwise optimization, reaching an R² of around 0.64 on both training and test sets

 ### Files
 1. README.md - A file describing other files in this repository.